pmjones/adr/OBJECTIONS.md

 Adherents to _Model View Controller_, knowing its origins as graphical user interface pattern, may rationalize its validity as a pattern on the web like so:

 - The _Controller_ exists on the client browser.
 The browser receives button clicks, mouse movements, and key presses, just like in the GUI pattern.
-The client _Controller_ sends an HTTP Request "event" to the server when the user clicks a link, or a submits a form, etc.
+The client browser (as _Controller_) sends an HTTP Request "event" to the server when the user clicks a link, or a submits a form, etc.

 - The _Model_ exists on the server.
 When the client browser (as _Controller_) sends an HTTP Request "event" to the server, the client receives back the updated _Model_ data as an HTTP Response "event".
 This is like the GUI pattern as well, except that the client is interacting with remote, instead of local, resources encapsulating business logic.